UpDown Desk Review: My Opinion After 3 Years Of Ownership

 What Is The Customer Service Like?

-I honestly haven’t needed to use UpDown’s customer service for anything, but a friend of mine bought two desks and reported that their customer service team was outstanding.
+I haven’t needed to use UpDown’s customer service for anything, but a friend bought two desks and reported that their customer service team was outstanding.

 He accidentally ordered a desktop of the wrong size, and UpDown quickly came to the party to help him resolve the issue.